urbandrone/futils/examples/currypartial.md

 These are some of the many basic building blocks provided by the library.

 ## Next parts
-In the next tutorials you will see how to use `futils` in other, more advanced situations.
-You will be introduced to other concepts and aspects like reactive streams and monads.
-After that, we are going to build a simple application mainly from `futils` itself as well as a little library called `snabbdom` which does the virtual DOM rendering stuff.
-Stay tuned!
+In upcoming tutorials, you will see how to use `futils` in other, more advanced situations.
+You will be introduced to other concepts and aspects like lenses, transducers and monads.